-First, consider where you’re going to be doing your downward dog-ing, more specifically, “keep in mind the type of floor the mat is going on,” suggests Chicago-based fitness and yoga instructor, Karla Beltchenko.
+Before choosing a mat, consider where you’re going to be doing your downward dog-ing, more specifically, “Keep in mind the type of floor the mat is going on,” suggests Chicago-based fitness and yoga instructor, Karla Beltchenko.
 If it’s any type of hard flooring (wood, cement, tile), she recommends opting for a thicker mat.
 A cushiony mat is also a must if you have sensitive knees or wrists, as well as if you’re going to be using it for other workouts where you’ll be kneeling or on your back, such as barre or Pilates she adds.

 Check out our picks of the best yoga mats below to find your perfect MATch (sorry, we couldn’t help ourselves).

 For novices and experts alike, this mat is an all-around great pick.
 A six-millimeter thickness makes for plenty of cushion, though it’s still lightweight enough to make carrying it around a breeze.
-A sticky, non-slip texture prevents sliding, and it’s also made of non-toxic PVC and free of six different harmful chemicals.
+A sticky, non-slip texture prevents sliding, and its safe PVC is free of six different harmful chemicals.
 Yoga newbs will also appreciate that you get a free downloadable yoga workout with the mat, the perfect way to get started on your yoga journey.

 “This is the yoga mat I have currently,” says Beltchenko, who lauds it for being lightweight and easy to carry, as well as, “extra grippy,” even in hot yoga classes.
 Credit its two sides, one with a polyurethane top layer to absorb moisture, the other a natural rubber base that’s great for low-sweat flows.
-Also nice: An antimicrobial additive keeps it from getting grimy.
+Also nice: An antimicrobial additive can help keep it from getting grimy.